Lillifee/espbs/README.md

 ## CO2

 The co2 sends the air quality as a UDP request to your home automation.
 I added two separate sensors to measure air quality in my living room, the MHZ-19 for the CO2 measurements, and a Bosh BME680 for the overall air quality.
-This application doesn't use a battery, therefore don't send the ESP to deep sleep after configuration.
+This application doesn't use the deep sleep and the website is running all the time, therefore it's not necessary to send the ESP to deep sleep after configuration.

 You can find the 3d printing files on https://www.prusaprinters.org/prints/47612-air-quality-sensor-case-esp32